rayalex/allthingstalk-weather-station/README.md

 # IoT Weather Station

-Simple IoT Weather Station using SmartLiving platform, running on Mikroelektronika's Flip&Click (Arduino Due) board.
+Simple IoT Weather Station using AllThingsTalk platform, running on Mikroelektronika's Flip&Click (Arduino Due) board.

 ![Weather Station](docs/weather_station.jpg)

 ## What's this all about?

-This project aims to demonstrate integration of Mikroelektronika's hardware components with [SmartLiving][281a74e8] ([AllThingsTalk][2ccabd85]) IoT platform.
+This project aims to demonstrate integration of Mikroelektronika's hardware components with [AllThingsTalk][2ccabd85] IoT platform.

 We're using [BME280][c1c4043e] all-on-one environmental sensor and ESP8266 to communicate data to cloud based system.